 The relationship between vehicle capability, Concept of Operations complexity and airspace access:

-amazon doesn’t mention timelines when it comes to actual commercial Prime Air deliveries, but looking at the video the only thing holding amazon back seems to be the rules and regulations.
+Amazon doesn’t mention timelines for actual commercial Prime Air deliveries, but looking at the video, the only thing holding amazon back seems to be the rules and regulations.
 The technology apparently works.